ITIL v3 Service Lifecycle — Full Reference

 • Define measurable outcomes: cost reduction, cycle-time improvement, user satisfaction uplift.

-• Confirm that the initiative is financially viable and aligned to organisational strategy.
+• Confirm the initiative is financially viable and aligned to organisational strategy — this is the Business Case.

-• Record the approved initiative in the Service Portfolio under "Pipeline" — it is now a tracked commitment.
+• Record the approved initiative in the Service Portfolio under "Pipeline" — it is now a tracked commitment, visible to the organisation.

 Service Design